FAQs About Online RN to BSN Programs

 Why Is Accreditation Important?

 Accreditation helps ensure that schools and their degree programs operate responsibly and provide students with a quality education.
 Unaccredited schools do not always live up to these standards.
-Their graduates may also have limited job options in health care since most nursing employers expect BSN RNs to have an accredited degree.
+Their graduates may also have limited job options in healthcare since most nursing employers expect BSN RNs to have an accredited degree.
 Magnet hospitals are among many employers that require one.

 Nurses who study in unaccredited RN to BSN programs are not eligible for state or federal financial aid, and they can’t use military education benefits to pay for their degree.
 They also don’t qualify for federal loan consolidation, loan forgiveness or income-driven repayment programs after graduation.